[Exclusive] Russian mercenaries using EU-trained soldiers in Africa

 And "this lack of control is regularly exploited by RU/WG mercenaries, which then use deployed FACA units for their own purposes", it said.

-The Russian-led battalions were fighting anti-Touadéra rebels in countryside strongholds, the EU noted.
+The Russian-led battalions were fighting anti-Touadéra rebels in their countryside strongholds, the EU noted.

-But Russia's aims appeared to be "predation" of CAR's mineral wealth, its report indicated.
+But Russia's main objective appeared to be "predation" of CAR's mineral wealth, its report indicated.

 "The current deployment pattern of WG assets ... is covering all vital parts in the west and centre of CAR, with a priority to economically important mining areas in order to secure WG investments through the Lobaye Investment Company," the EU foreign service said.